FunIsCode/IOS-app/README.md

 # IOS-app
 There are two ios apps inside this project.
-The origin code was not from me, but I re-write all the code and make it compitbale to new version of swift and xcode.
+This code was written when it was summer, I started to learn IOS development, for fun.
-Also, I added new feature to the app.
+Initially,I wanted to write an app for controlling the raspberry pi for fun.
-This was just for fun.
+But when summer ended, school started, I had no time to conitnue